WildSmilodon/Tulips-and-Daisies/README.md

-# Tulips-and-Daisies
-A CodinGame muliplayer game
+Tulips and Daisies, a CodinGame mulltiplayer game